cmajor-lang/docs/docs/tools/Inference/main.md

 ---
-layout: default
 title: Machine Learning
-permalink: /docs/MachineLearning
+permalink: /docs/MachineLearning#Machine Learning
+parent: Tools
+has_children: true
 nav_order: 2
-has_children: true
-has_toc: false
 ---
 # Machine Learning Tools in Cmajor

 Cmajor makes a great platform for high-performance execution (inference) of real-time machine learning tasks.
 ML inference involves a lot of matrix operators, and the Cmajor JIT engine can do a great job of vectorising that kind of code.
 In most cases it equals or outperforms equivalent C++ code by taking advantage of processor-specific SIMD extensions where available, and is real-time safe by design.